 I left the Philippines in July 2017 to go on a solo backpacking trip around Southeast Asia.
 I consider this my ultimate gift to myself for my 28th birthday.
 A lot has happened that a much-needed break from everything is what I need.
 I have been traveling alone for the past two years in and outside the Philippines, but still, I feel like I am not used to it.
-Probably because this is the most extended travel that I will be away for long consecutive months all on my own.
-It is scary but liberating, to be honest.
+Probably because this is the most extended travel that I will be away for long consecutive months all on my own, it is scary but liberating, to be honest.
 I traveled around the Philippines’ neighboring countries – Myanmar, Thailand, Laos, Vietnam, Cambodia, Malaysia, Singapore, and Indonesia.
-Unlike my first time of traveling solo abroad, I am kind of calm and chill this time, thinking I am in Asia where the majority of people looks like me anyway, the same ethnicity, so why worry?
+Unlike my first time traveling solo abroad, I am kind of calm and chill this time, thinking I am in Asia where the majority of people look like me anyway, the same ethnicity, so why worry?
 Brown skin, black hair, brown eyes, I do not look any different at all.
-I can blend in, that’s what on my mind but as I went on my journey I realized blending in with my co-Asians could be hard, sadly!
+I can blend in; that’s what on my mind, but as I went on my journey, I realized blending in with my co-Asians could be hard, sadly!
 Let me tell you why.

 OF STEREOTYPES, GENERALIZATION, AND DISCRIMINATION

-I’ve seen foreign guys asking the same thing to other Asian females, assuming they are working girls (euphemistic) who in fact, not.
+I’ve seen foreign guys asking the same thing to other Asian females, assuming they are working girls (euphemistic) who, in fact, not.
 I am not talking down to girls whose source of income comes from it.
 I do not judge you.
 We all have different situations in life that we are sometimes in the middle of hard times.
 We get desperate, and some of us sort to what they think will solve their problem.
 It is your life, your choice.
-But the generalization isn’t fun at all for us who are being discriminated for other’s deeds.
+But the generalization isn’t fun at all for us who are being discriminated against for other’s deeds.
 Some nationalities deem us as people who are hungry for money.
-We cannot deny the fact that there are some indeed who take advantage and the primary purpose is to get money for their motives which are not good.
-Why can’t everyone be decent in all aspect?
+We cannot deny the fact that there are some indeed who take advantage, and the primary purpose is to get money for their motives, which are not good.
+Why can’t everyone be decent in all aspects?

 WE ALL NEED TO CHANGE THE WAY WE THINK